 Figure 3-15.
-Updated national default profiles for day of week (rural restricted top and urban restricted bottom)
+Updated national default profiles for day of week (top: rural restricted and bottom: urban restricted)

 In addition to creating diurnal profiles for VMT, EPA developed a national profile for hoteling.
 EPA averaged all the combination long-haul truck profiles on restricted roads (urban and rural) for weekdays to create a single national restricted profile (blue line in Figure 3-16).
 This was then inverted to create a